Flavia-prog/ML-Group-8-Project-Work/README.md

 Once the feature engineering was completed, we merged all the synthetic days to form the final dataset used for model training.
 For forecasting, we selected a Long Short-Term Memory (LSTM) neural network due to its proven ability to model sequential dependencies in time series data.
 The LSTM was configured with an input window of 30 minutes (i.e., the model receives 30 minutes of past data) to predict the next 10 minutes of system behavior.
 Once the model was trained, we evaluated its ability to detect anomalies by testing it on the original dataset, which still included known outliers.
 This approach was intentional: had we trained directly on the unfiltered data, the model might have learned to treat abnormal patterns as normal, reducing its effectiveness in detecting true anomalies.
 By separating training (on clean, augmented data) from testing (on the original dataset), we ensured that the model could learn normal behavior and accurately flag deviations.
 The forecasting-based approach enables anomaly detection by comparing predicted values with actual observations, when the difference (residual) exceeds a predefined threshold, the point is flagged as anomalous.
 This method reveals the model’s full potential, making it not only a forecasting tool but also a reliable anomaly detection system.
-As we’ll explore in the next sections, we decided to extend our approach by building a multivariate LSTM model.
+As we’ll explore in the next sections, we decided to extend our approach by building a multivariate LSTM model and an LSTM Autoencoder.

 ## EXPERIMENTAL DESIGN